A very common “go-to” funding idea for small nonprofits is fundraising events.

 A Signature Event is a fundraising event that everyone in your community automatically associates with your organization.

-This can be any type of event (golf tournament, gala, walk, etc.).
 As long as it generates lots of buzz in the community both before and afterward, and brings in the results you want, it’s a Signature Event.

-Over time, it should become something that donors, volunteers, and community look forward to.
 This is the fundraising event that people anticipate!
 It’s easy to promote and easy to sell out.

 So, once you decide on the right event for your nonprofit, start working to make it a Signature Event.
-Create a committee of movers and shakers from the community to work on the event.
-Cast a vision for the event.
-Set goals.
-Go after sponsors.

 The more clear you are about the event and the more planning you do, the more likely you’ll be to hit your revenue goals with your Signature Event.

-And when you focus on ONE Signature Event, you can stop doing all those other little fundraising events, freeing up time and energy to focus on other areas of fundraising.
+And when you focus on ONE Signature Event, you can stop doing all those other little fundraising events – freeing up time and energy to focus on other areas of fundraising.

 The Bottom Line